China should straighten out its wealth managers, says central bank

 “This type of practice where water is added at every layer and prices are raised in an exploitative way at every link directly increases costs in the real economy,” Liu told a forum on Saturday at Beijing’s Tsinghua University.

-“There is no contribution to labour productivity and it will lead a nation, it will lead a country’s financial system into a short-term behaviour that is extreme in its gambling mentality.”
+“There is no contribution to labor productivity and it will lead a nation, it will lead a country’s financial system into a short-term behavior that is extreme in its gambling mentality.”

 He said wealth managers were lending money to companies at rates of around 14 percent, but often offering rates of only around 8 percent to individuals investing in their funds.